kadena-community/kadena.js/packages/apps/docs/src/pages/docs/blogchain/2018/blockchain-future-smart-contract-sharing-economy-2018-12-17.md

 ---
-title: The Future of Blockchain is the Smart Contract Sharing Economy
+title: The Future of Blockchain is the Smart Contract Sharing Economy.
 description:
   How Kadena’s stack turns cost centers into revenue generators.
 Kadena is uniquely positioned in the blockchain ecosystem; we provide a complete